 During your appointment, mild anesthesia will ensure that you stay comfortable.
-We will use an ultrasonic scaler to remove hardened plaque, called tartar or calculus, from your teeth.
+We will use an ultrasonic scaler to remove hardened plaque (often referred to as tartar or calculus from your teeth.
 Next, we will smooth rough tooth roots where plaque and bacteria tend to accumulate.
 We'll also irrigate the pockets between the teeth and gums to wash away debris and sterilize the area.
 The soft tissue laser will disinfect the pocket and seal blood vessels, nerve endings, and lymphatics so that there is no infection, bleeding, or swelling following laser treatment (sulcular debridement).

 Soft tissue laser therapy for deep cleanings presents many advantages.
 The laser beam seals as it cuts away damaged tissue, so bleeding is minimal.
 Because of the reduced trauma, most patients feel better than they would after traditional deep cleanings.

-If you're interested in laser treatment at your hygiene visit, call our office today.
-Our gentle dentists and hygiene team will examine your situation and determine the best, most effective and conservative therapy for your condition.
+If you're interested in laser treatment at your hygiene visit, call Lippian Family Dentistry today.
+Our gentle dentists and hygiene team will examine your situation and determine the most effective and conservative therapy for your condition.